Can $E_8$ unification at low energies be consistent with proton decay?: Gauge couplings unification and proton decay

 \section{Gauge couplings unification and proton decay}

-The gauge coupling unification is obtained at one-loop level by running the three gauge coupling of the SM up to the unification scale.
+The unification of gauge interactions can be demonstrated at one-loop level by means of the renormalization group (RG) evolution of the three SM gauge couplings $g_\mathrm{A},~\mathrm{A} = \U(1)_{\rm Y},~\SU(2)_{\rm L},~\SU(3)_{\rm C}$, from the electroweak up to the unification/compactification scale.
 To do so, the effect of all Kaluza-Klein (KK) modes must be incorporated.
-The different radii of the orbifold provide the different intermediate scales that must be incorporated into the running \cite{Dienes:1998vg,Aranda:2021eyn}.
-A specific example is shown in Fig.~\ref{fig:gunification} where the effect of the KK modes is evident, leading to an asymptotic unification at a scale of O($10^6$~GeV) and a gauge coupling strength at a value of O($10^{-6}$).
-This scale is obtained solely by satisfying a safe proton lifetime and ED constraints (discussed below), see~\citep{Aranda:2021eyn}.
-At this scale, the considered model becomes sensitive to constraints from Pati-Salam leptoquark masses to be $M_{\rm LQ}>1.2\ {\rm PeV}$ \cite{ParticleDataGroup:2022pth}.
-Most notoriously, we reach consistency with PeV-scale SUSY breaking \cite{Wells:2004di}.
+The three distinct radii of the orbifold provide different intermediate scales that must be incorporated into the RG running according to \cite{Dienes:1998vg,Aranda:2021eyn}.
+This results in a modification of the usual logarithmic evolution according to